 Under the proposed merger, the two companies would have had a combined total of 20 million California wireless telephone and data customers, and over 47% of the California wireless market.
 In addition, AT&T California and Verizon California Inc. would have been left with over 77% of the California wireless telephone market, an increase from their 65% share.

 The CPUC held a series of public hearings and workshops in July 2011.

 The Department of Justice filed a civil antitrust lawsuit on August 31, 2011 to block the proposed merger.
 The CPUC has suspended the proceeding schedule as a result.

-The proposed merger would have serious and deleterious effects for all consumers in California.
-DRA is concerned about the potential effects of anti-competitive behavior on California consumers.
-The CPUC can mitigate damages and protect Californians in three ways:
+The proposed merger would have had serious and deleterious effects for all consumers in California.
+ORA was concerned about the potential effects of anti-competitive behavior on California consumers.
+ORA noted that the CPUC was able to mitigate damages and protect Californians in three ways:

 - Adopt and enforce regulations for the terms and conditions of all wireless-service offerings.

 - Require commitments by AT&T as a condition of the merger, such as requirements to build modestly-priced, wireless broadband-capable services in unserved areas.

 - Address competitive barriers by requiring local exchange carriers to reduce special access and backhaul rates, and reducing or removing other barriers to entry and market operations.